TrainingGuru/BackendDeployed/README.md

 - Config: Code for connection to database etc
 - Routes: Endpoints code - different files for each endpoint e.g Trainers.js = /Trainers endpoint
 - Models: Database data schema for sending data to Database

+To run the Application
+- Download the Resopitory
+- Open The Code
+- Use npm install
+- Use command npm run start:backend